-The Bedlington Terrier should thrive on either a commercially-prepared or home-prepared (with veterinary supervision), high-quality dog food.
+The Bedlington terrier should thrive on either a commercially-prepared or home-prepared (with veterinary supervision), high-quality dog food.
 Like many dogs, they can become overweight, so calorie consumption and weight should always be closely monitored by a veterinarian.
 It’s also important that this active dog has access to clean, fresh water at all times.

 Gentle and great with kids

-Require a lot of exercise
+Requires a lot of exercise